BartRoels/HCIBoxExercises/4_ArcEnableWACVM.md

 You finished this exercise by setting up and testing the new SSH access to Azure Arc-enabled servers.

 With this completed, you can now move on to the next exercise.
+Click [Here](5_DeployAzureVM.md) to start the 5th exercise.

 Product improvements
 -----------